skat/dmr-b2b-ws-sample-client-dotnet/README.md

 # Danish Register of Motor Vehicles - API/B2B Integration - .NET Core Sample

 Sample client for the Register of Motor Vehicles **B2B Web Service Gateway** developed in .NET Core.
+The code in this repo has been developed and tested with .NET 9.0.301

 > **IMPORTANT NOTICE**: UFST does not provide any kind of support for the code in this repository.
 > This client is just one example of how a B2B web service can be accessed.
 The client must not be